diplodoc-platform/directive/README.md

 - `()` – used for something like required identifier (id, url, etc.);
 - `{}` – used to pass optional named arguments / attributes / `key=value` pairs.

-> Note: inline directives disabled by default.
-You can enable them using `enableInlineDirectives()` helper.

 ## Helpers

 ### Enable or disable some of directive types